EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-handling-errors-in-nodejs.md

 author: Sean Massa
 categories: [dev]
 blurb:
   The async callback standard in Node.js suggests that the first parameter of the callback is an error object.
   If that's null, you can move along.
-If it's not, you have to figure out what to do.
+  If it's not, or you have an error thrown elsewhere, you have to figure out what to do.
   Let's take a look at our options!
 published: false
 ---